Skip to main content

 Is your Snellville property tax assessment too high?

-The median home in Snellville is valued at $335,000, producing an estimated annual tax bill of $4,698 at Gwinnett County's 3.506% combined rate.
+The median home in Snellville is valued at $335,000, and the typical homeowner pays about $2,994 per year in property tax (Census ACS 2024), based on Gwinnett County's 3.506% combined millage applied to 40% of fair market value after exemptions.
 That means the typical Snellville homeowner spends 3.33% of household income on property taxes alone.
 Even though Snellville home values fall below the Gwinnett County average, the tax burden here is significant relative to household income.
 A lower home value does not mean your assessment is automatically correct.
 Overassessments happen at every price point, and correcting one can meaningfully reduce your annual bill.
 At $335,000, Snellville home values are 12% below the Gwinnett County median, 96% above Georgia's statewide median of $170,200, 5% above the national median of $318,000.

 How does Snellville compare to other Gwinnett County cities?